Desvart/ts-jest-cucumber-esm-template/README.md

 For control purposes, we will set up the project from scratch and doing it mostly manually, hence the detailed walkthrough.
-The IDE used is WebStorm and the terminal is PowerShell.
+The IDE used is IntelliJ and the terminal is PowerShell.
 Here are the main steps:

 1. [Initialise a NodeJs project in WebStorm](#initialise-a-nodejs-project-in-webstorm)
 2. [Set up TypeScript](#set-up-typescript)